clustergarage/terraform-runbook/src/intro.rst

 Introduction
 ============

 The genesis of this document came out of conversations with HashiCorp `Terraform <https://terraform.io>`_  users and contributors.
-While there are good examples of building out Terraform Open Source (TF OSS) and scaffolding around it, there was not readily available best-practices guides to set users and organizations up for success as they mature.
+There are several good examples of building out Terraform Open Source (TF OSS) and scaffolding around it.
+This guide builds on that work to deliver a clear and concise set of best-practices to set users and organizations up for success as they mature.

 Objectives
 ----------